Ky-zar/quickbill/README.md

 # QuickBill 💼 Invoice Management for Freelancers & Small Businesses

 Hey!
-I’m كايزر, and this is **QuickBill**, a full-stack web app I built to make invoicing simple, fast, and stress-free.
-It’s perfect for freelancers or small teams who want to **create, track, and manage invoices effortlessly**.
-Built with **Next.js + Firebase**, it’s fully responsive and ready to go on any device.
+This is Ky.zar and this is **QuickBill**, a full-stack app I built to make invoicing simple, fast, and stress-free.
+It’s perfect for freelancers or small teams who want to create, track, and manage invoices effortlessly.
+Built with Next.js + Firebase, it’s fully responsive and ready to go on any device.

 ## ✨ Key Features